 What we didn’t learn, however, is how to write for Google.

 Perhaps I’m speaking from my own experience, but I have a strong feeling that I’m not alone.
 Actually, I know I’m not alone.
 My academic writing skills are not complimentary for SEO.
-In my academic writing, I feel the pressure to use big SAT words with an obnoxious number of syllables.
+In my academic writing, I feel the pressure to use big SAT words.
+Of course, that come along with an obnoxious number of syllables.
 When explaining a concept related to my profession or coursework, I use a definition that requires subsequent internet searches to decipher what I’m saying.
 The worst part?
 I beam at the content I have created feeling as proud as a parent feels after their kiddo wins their first t-ball game.

 And guess what?
 Google does not share my level of satisfaction.
 Rather, Google feels as disappointed as that same parent after they find out that their child slipped the umpire $10 to make calls in their favor.